TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/ExtEmconf.rst

    :Data type:
          boolean
    :Description:
-         If set, the extension manager will request all caches (incl. frontend cache) to be cleared when this extension is loaded.
-If false (default), only the system cache will be cleared.
+         .. deprecated:: 12.1
+            When loading or unloading extensions using the extension manager, all caches are always cleared.
+Extensions that want to keep compatibility with both TYPO3 v11 and v12 should keep the setting until v11 compatibility is dropped from the extensions.

  - :Key:
          author